sascommunities/technical-support-code/fact-gathering/get-k8s-info-vk/README.md

 ### Automatic Debugging and Default Behavior

-The script has some built-in debugging steps, which can trigger additional debugtags and collect logs from pods automatically:
+The script has some built-in debugging steps which are executed automatically:

-* Not Ready Pods: If a pod is currently not healthy (i.e.: not "1/1 Running"), it will collect the logs from that pod automatically.
+* Pod Logs: All logs from all pods are collected by default.
 * Previous Logs: If a pod has ever been restarted automatically by kubernetes, it will collect the previous logs from that pod automatically.
 * Restarting/Unhealthy CAS: If the default CAS controller pod is not available or if it has just recently been started, the script will wait for a while and collect any log that is generated for the default CAS controller pod.
-* CAS, Postgres or Rabbitmq Pods Not Ready: If a pod from CAS, Postgres or Rabbitmq is not ready, it will automatically perform all actions from the respective debugtag.
+* Time sync information: A report with the current date and time from each k8s node is generated.
 * Redaction of Sensitive Data: For files that can contain sensitive data (usually inside deployment assets, consul config dump or YAML object definitions), the script parses those files and redacts certificate, private keys, secrets, passwords and tokens with the string '{{ sensitive data removed }}'.

 ### Help with the Command